trosa/jiraya/README.md

 6. Modify your new <code>config</code> file by adding your Jira URL, username, API key, and other configurations

-7. Unleash the power of Jiraya!
+## Usage

+1. After entering your settings on a <code>config</code> file, run <code>jiraya.py</code>

     python3 jiraya.py

+You can also pass a date in the format <code>YYYY-MM-DD</code> that will replace the config's start date:

+    python3 jiraya.py 2020-03-01

+Additionally, you can pass a second date in the same format above, which will replace the config's end date:

+    python jiraya.py 2020-03-01 2020-03-31

-8. Jiraya will generate a CSV file named <code>output.csv</code> containing the data extracted from Jira
+2. Jiraya will generate a CSV file named <code>output.csv</code> containing the data extracted from Jira